Large deviations for quasilinear parabolic stochastic partial differential equations: The skeleton equations

 \section{The skeleton equations}

 In this section, we will show that the skeleton equation (\ref{equ-5}) admits a unique solution for every $h\in L^2([0,T],U)$.
 The following result gives the uniqueness. \begin{thm} Assume the Hypothesis H holds.
-Then for every $h\in L^2([0,T],U)$, there exists at most one solution to equation (\ref{equ-5}) in the space $C([0,T],H)\cap L^2([0,T],H^1)$. \end{thm} \begin{flushleft} \textbf{Proof.} \quad The proof is based on a suitable approximation of $L^1$ norm introduced in \cite{H-Z}.
+Then for every $h\in L^2([0,T],U)$, there exists at most one solution to equation (\ref{equ-5}) in the space $C([0,T],H)\cap L^2([0,T],H^1)$. \end{thm} \begin{proof} The proof is based on a suitable approximation of $L^1$ norm introduced in \cite{H-Z}. { Let $1> a_1>a_2>\cdot\cdot\cdot>a_n>\cdot\cdot\cdot>0$ be a fixed sequence of decreasing positive numbers such that